king fern, para, tawhiti para, horseshoe fern

 2004 | Serious Decline

-Indigenous to New Zealand and the South Pacific (possibly elsewhere).
-In New Zealand it is found throughout the north-western half of the North Island from inland Wanganui northwards.
-The Waikato is probably its stronghold where it is known from many remnants and forested areas in the west.
+Indigenous.
+New Zealand throughout the north-western half of the North Island from inland Wanganui northwards.
+Waikato is probably its stronghold where it is known from many remnants and forested areas in the west.
+Also South Pacific (possibly elsewhere).

 Specimens of suitable age may produce sporangia at any time.